Don't Hate Me

-She wrote something on her notebook that looked like a checklist of some sort.
+She writes something on her notebook that looks like a checklist of some sort.
 “I’m available on Saturday afternoons and I don’t leave the house on Sundays.”

 “Why?”
-I made the mistake of asking again.
+I make the mistake of asking again.

 “None of—” I cut her off before she can finish the sentence.

 “My business.
 Okay, okay I get it.”
-I waved a dismissive hand.
+I wave a dismissive hand.
 “I have training after school on Mondays, Wednesdays, and Fridays.
 So we can do it on Tuesdays and Thursdays, then?”

 “Agreed.
 Let’s start with sepak takraw.
-Do you know anyone who plays that?” she inquired.
+Do you know anyone who plays that?”
+She inquires.